 Matthew Milia is a critically acclaimed songwriter, best known as the lead singer and guitarist for Frontier Ruckus.
 He is also a poet and visual artist.
 With Frontier Ruckus, Milia has tirelessly toured the United States and Europe since 2008—garnering a devoted cult following and performing at major music festivals such as Bonnaroo, Lollapalooza, and End of the Road in the United Kingdom.
-Known for his obsession toward nostalgic detail, Milia has written over 100 songs constructing an intricate personal mythology based on his lifelong home of Detroit, Michigan.
-His debut solo album, Alone at St. Hugo, is scheduled for a 2018 release.
+Known for his thematic obsession on memory, domestic minutiae, suburban redundancy, and the fragility of family dynamics, Milia has written over 100 songs constructing an intricate personal mythology based in his lifelong home of Detroit, Michigan.

 "...the haunting voice of frontman Matthew Milia, who conjures what might happen had Neutral Milk Hotel's Jeff Mangum been raised in a log cabin."